LinSharp/yam/README.md

     `0b0001` is converted from binary to number

 - Text - Everything that starts with a letter or a symbol, will be consigered as text.
     It is possible to make everything into text, if it's put in double quotes.
+    To set text over multiple lines, put it inside tripple quotes.
+Multi line text has to be written in the same indent level. as the quotes.
+All characters from the indent towards base indent, will be removed.
+    Example1:
-    Example: `"This is text.
+    `"This is text.
 3.14 is also considered as text"`
+    Example2:
+    ```
+    """
+    This text
+    is written
+    over multiple
+    lines
+    """
+    ```

 - Boolean - A boolean is either `true` or `false`.
 Have to be lowercase.